kjkoster/stability-preserving-pid-autotuner/readme.md

 solves none of these.
 If anything, the relative novelty of machine learning for this application will drive developers away from using it.

+Further, the paper makes the assumption that the set-point does not change.
+This way, the authors sidestep the hardest problem to solve in automatic PID tuning: tuning for the pulse response in case of a set-point change.
+From a machine learning perspective, what makes that problem particularly hard is how we would generate enough training and test data from a real life system.
+That would only be feasible by collecting observations from a large fleet of identical test systems, probably over a significant length of time.
+By the time you have enough data, the machine operators have gotten used to their machine's operation and would be reluctant to apply changes.

 So this tuner either works fully automatically and invisibly in the background, or it will never be used.